A forensic analysis of teen Ronaldo’s brutal destruction of Boca Juniors

 Velez and Palmeiras were perhaps the better teams, but Boca were Boca – an away trip to the Bombonera and the home fixture against them at the Mineirao, Cruzeiro’s third and sixth group games, were the most intimidating prospects.

 In the first game in Buenos Aires, Cruzeiro won 2-1, but Ronaldo was kicked out of the game.
-In the second, he got his own back in the only way he ever knew how.
-Ronaldo was just 17, but the way he scored was way beyond compare.
+In the second, Ronaldo got his own back in the only way he ever knew how.
+He was just 17, but the way he scored was way beyond compare.

 The ties against Boca were two of a few that established the Brazilian as a force to be reckoned with, a genuine budding superstar who could compete against the very best.
 This is how they unfolded.